hashicorp/terraform-provider-aws/website/docs/r/batch_job_queue.html.markdown

 This resource supports the following arguments:

 * `name` - (Required) Specifies the name of the job queue.
-* `compute_environments` - (Deprecated) (Optional) List of compute environment ARNs mapped to a job queue.
+* `compute_environments` - (Deprecated) (Optional) This parameter is deprecated, please use `compute_environment_order` instead.
+List of compute environment ARNs mapped to a job queue.
 The position of the compute environments in the list will dictate the order.
 When importing a AWS Batch Job Queue, the parameter `compute_environments` will always be used over `compute_environment_order`.
 Please adjust your HCL accordingly.
 * `compute_environment_order` - (Optional) The set of compute environments mapped to a job queue and their order relative to each other.
 The job scheduler uses this parameter to determine which compute environment runs a specific job.
 Compute environments must be in the VALID state before you can associate them with a job queue.
 You can associate up to three compute environments with a job queue.
 * `priority` - (Required) The priority of the job queue.
 Job queues with a higher priority are evaluated first when associated with the same compute environment.